 ---|---|---|

-The growth and diversification of hemp products are leading to a greener future.
-They show hemp's key role in today's industries, proving its value and importance.
+The growth and diversification of hemp products are contributing to more sustainable practices.
+They reflect hemp's growing role in modern industries, highlighting its utility and adaptability.

 The nutritional profile of hemp seeds